-Battle to Congress will, like White House contest, be close, decided by handful of states, districts
+Battle for Congress will, like White House duel, be close, decided by handful of states, districts

 Going into Election Day, Democrats narrowly control the Senate, Republicans narrowly control the House.